rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 It is written as a set of loose notes about various cognitive aspects related to working with code.
 The main goals are
 to:

-* show that considering _cognitive loads_ in context of programming projects provides valuable insights
+* show how considering _cognitive loads_ in context of programming projects provides valuable insights
 * present some useful terminology for reasoning about code complexity.